Vehmloewff/driza/docs/01-introduction.md

 # Introduction

-> NOTICE: Halyard very early in development, and some major things may change before we hit version `1.0.0`.
+> NOTICE: Driza very early in development, and some major things may change before we hit version `1.0.0`.

 > NOTICE: This document is a work-in-progress.
 If you get stuck or experience any trouble, you can get help via the [Discord Chatroom](https://discord.gg/EzctDxj).

 Ready to get started?
-There is a [starter template](https://github.com/Vehmloewff/halyard-template) for the ambitious.
+There is a [starter template](https://github.com/Vehmloewff/driza-template) for the ambitious.

 TODO: Template repo doesn't exist.
 It needs to be created.

 ## Components

-A Halyard component is really just a function.
+A Driza component is really just a function.
 When the function is called, it returns an instance of the component.

 ```ts
 const instance = SomeComponent(props);